Well,

 Because what's beautiful is the body and the mind are connected.

-And if we can imagine the body without supports and we're comfortable and we still exist and we're happy,
+If we can imagine the body without supports and we're comfortable and we still exist and

 If only for a moment.